omer-os/my-notes/git and github/git-and-github.md

 git merge the-name-of-test-branch-that-you-want-to-get-changes-from
 ```

-### what if your frind made changes into main branch in remote repo in github ?
+### what if your friend made changes into main branch in remote repo in github ?

 * you have to get changes from github into your local branch first , how ? just run
 ```